ArcovanBreda/CEConvDL2/blogpost.md

 \end{align}
 \tag{15}$$

-Since the input HSV image is now lifted to the group space all subsequent features and filters are functions that need to be indexed using both a pixel location and a discrete rotation.
+Since the input HSV image is now lifted to the group space, all subsequent features and filters are functions that need to be indexed using both a pixel location and a discrete rotation.
 The group convolution can then be defined as:

 $$
 \[f \star\psi^i\](x, k) = \sum_{y \in \mathbb{Z}^2} \sum_{r=1}^n f(y,r) \cdot \psi^i(y-x, (r-k)\%n)
 \tag{16}
 $$

-For **saturation** equivariance we need to redefine the group, because saturation is represented as a number between 0 and 1 we need to create a group containing n elements equally spaced between minus and one to model both an increase and decrease in saturation.
+For **saturation** equivariance we need to redefine the group, because saturation is represented as a number between 0 and 1.
+Thus, we require a group that contains $n$ elements equally spaced between negative and positive one to model both an increase and decrease in saturation.
 This makes all group elements fall in the set:
 $H_n = \\{-1 +k\frac{2}{n-1} | n \geq 2, k = 0,1,2,...,n-1 \\}$.
 In HSV space this can be parameterized as the vector:

 $$
 H_n(k) =